openaleph/openaleph/README.md

 OpenAleph is open source software.
 See the [LICENSE](LICENSE.txt) file for details.

 ---

-_Standing on the shoulders of giants_: OpenAleph builds on the brillant work of the many contributors of the [Aleph](https://github.com/alephdata/aleph) project, it's predecessor.
+_Standing on the shoulders of giants_: OpenAleph builds on the brilliant work of the many contributors of the [Aleph](https://github.com/alephdata/aleph) project, it's predecessor.
 We've published a blog post about the decision to fork and continue the OpenAleph open source project [here](https://openaleph.org/blog/2025/03/OpenAleph-commits-to-the-commons/3510138e-16b3-4b5d-a06c-41af0aa2d517/).